lou-cs/company/README.md

 ## <a name="value_d"></a>Share Everything You Learn

-We believe in openly sharing what we learn with our community, partners and the external XR industry to ground our work and keep us focused on what matters: advancing and enriching the careers of all XR creators.
+We believe in openly sharing what we learn with our community, partners and the external industry to ground our work and keep us focused on what matters: advancing and enriching the careers of all XR creators.

 ## <a name="value_e"></a>Lead through Data